-Colorado marijuana patients are running into less and less legal concerns as the culture contained within the mountain-riddled rectangle adopts, adapts, or otherwise creates an approach to cannabis which, through immersion, has come out both a revenue collecting champion and regulation wizard.
+Colorado marijuana consumers are running into less and less legal concerns as the culture contained within the mountain-riddled rectangle adopts, adapts, or otherwise creates an approach to cannabis which, through immersion, has come out both a revenue collecting champion and regulation wizard.
 In addition to tax revenues, the changes in police priority and prosecution of marijuana-related charges that came with adult legalization are saving untold tax dollars in the state.
 While only time will tell the overall impact of these sweeping changes in marijuana policy and regulation, the Colorado Supreme Court deliberated on a case from 2012, seeking to clarify the legality of certain provisions of the state medical marijuana program once and for all.

 The Colorado Supreme Court ruling on medical marijuana law in the state sought to determine the legality of a return provision for cannabis plants and products that had been seized under the auspice of criminal behavior.
 In the state, violating possession limits or growing to many plants can still earn you fines, fees, and other legal penalties.
-For patients operating with extended plant counts and caregivers operating at maximum plant allowances, sometimes legal action will force them to endure, for better or worse, a court experience.
+For medical marijuana consumers operating with extended plant counts and caregivers operating at maximum plant allowances, sometimes legal action will force them to endure, for better or worse, a court experience.

-The Legal Provision on Confiscated Patient Medicine
+The Legal Provision on Confiscated Medical Marijuana Product

 The law in question: Article XVIII, Section 14 of the Colorado Constitution, containing within it the clause in question.
 It is made up of the following words: